klr227/EnvELab/Adsorption_Lab.md

 porosity = 0.4
 C_0 = 50 * u.mg/u.L

-#estimate the HRT for all of the columns
+#estimate the hydraulic residence time HRT for all of the columns
 HRT = (porosity * Column_V/Flow_rate).to(u.s)

 #zero the concentration data by subtracting the value of the first data point from all data points.
 Do this in each data set.